tinhnampere/edk2-platforms/Platform/Ampere/JadePkg/PlatformPortingGuide.md

 The difference between platforms could be the mechanism to control the PERST line for each PCIe controller and the segment number.
 Platform code must modify the functions below in the Platform/Ampere/JadePkg/Library/BoardPcieLib/BoardPcieLib.c to comply with specific platform hardware.

+This `BoardPcieAssertPesrt()` function controls the toggling of PERST to release reset to endpoint card.
+The Mt.
+Jade platform uses a combination of GPIO pins to assert PERST to endpoint card.

 **BoardPcieAssertPerst**